CIS700-Procedural-Graphics/Project1-Noise/README.md

 1. Created a Icosahedron geometry, which when sub-dived approximates a sphere really well.

-2. Using this approsimated sphere and a custom material 'color_Material', I created a sphere mesh, that was added to the scene.
+2. Using this approximated sphere and a custom material 'color_Material', I created a sphere mesh, that was added to the scene.

 3. The color_Material contains multiple uniforms (including multiple textures that will be used with different image samplers), that will be passed too the shader to control various aspects.
 Some of these uniforms were also added to the GUI to increase interactivity.
    'color_Material' also holds the creates its own fragment and vertex shaders (all Materials in nodejs do).